tag tag 9177935658

 Just like autism, early diagnosis and intervention can make a big difference in how the disorder affects children both during childhood and into adulthood.

-What Causes ADHD and autism?
+What Causes ADHD and Autism?

 The exact causes of autism and ADHD are not fully understood, but research has shown that the causes are complex and likely involve a combination of factors, including genetic, biological, and environmental.
 Some genetic mutations appear to be inherited, and others seem spontaneous.
 In ADHD, it may also be passed down from the parents.